aelmosalamy/elmosalamy-blog/content/_index.md

 Hey:wave:, It's a pleasure seeing you here!

-**aelmo** here, someone who loves *everything* cybersecurity with a little knack for web security.
+**aelmo** here, someone who loves *everything* cybersecurity with a knack for web security.
 I write about CTFs, cyber and computer science.

 ![tryhackme](/images/tryhackme-badge.png)